-This preliminary environmental site assessment consists of a review of the potential environmental impact associated with a cable fluid leak from a power cable section along Fair Hill and Wolfe Tone Street in Cork City (ESB Site Ref: 2 Fairhill - Kilbarry 38 kV).
+This preliminary environmental site assessment consists of a review of the potential environmental impact associated with a cable fluid leak from a power cable along Fair Hill and Wolfe Tone Street in Cork City (ESB Site Ref: 56 Fairhill - Kilbarry 38 kV).

-There was an approximate volume of 1,595 litres of cable fluid consisting of linear alkyl benzene (LAB) mixed with Mineral Oil (MO) lost to ground from the leak point in question.
-The leak occurred in September 2018 and was repaired in February 2019; approximately at the junction of North Monastery Road and Wolfe Tone Street.
-This leak point was confirmed during excavations and trial pitting exercises in May and June 2019 when visible hydrocarbon contamination was observed associated with the cable.
+There was an approximate volume of 1,028 litres of cable fluid consisting of linear alkyl benzene (LAB) mixed with Mineral Oil (MO) lost to ground from the leak point in question.
+The leak occurred in January 2004 and was repaired in November 2004; approximately 120m north of the junction of North Monastery Road and Wolfe Tone Street.
+During cable replacement works, the actual location of the leak point appeared to be approximately 10m uphill from the original indicative leak location (Appendix A).
+This leak point was confirmed during excavations in May and June 2019 when visible cable fluid contamination was observed associated with the cable section.

-The leak point is situated in a residential area with house fronts being less than 10m from the indicative leak point.
+The leak point is situated in a residential area with house fronts being less than 5m from the indicative leak point.
 There are also small, roadside, green spaces near the leak site and a school (North Monastery Primary School) within 50m of the leak point.
 Utility maps and excavation activities show abundant service lines including foul sewerage, gas, communication and water lines along the entirety of the cable route.
 It is likely that there are numerous unmapped minor services along the route also.